 -see what training faculty do

--figure out current anti-racism coursework promoted by the institution
+-figure out current anti-racism coursework promoted by the institution (or lackthereof)?

 Group and leadership structure

 From AVDS Full End of Year Report 2019-2020:

 “Academic year 2019-2020 was the first in which AVDS operated under a decentralized power structure.
 Prior to 2019, AVDS used a centralized and hierarchical leadership model, with a president positioned at the top, a board underneath this, and several committees reporting to the board.
 Like many new groups, we defaulted to using a Western, centralized and hierarchical leadership model without a full understanding of the values and ideals it reflected and drove.
 This model puts the voice of the president and the board above the voices of the larger group and can demotivate those with less positional power.
 This was in contrast to the equitable structure AVDS sought to build, wherein all voices were heard, valued and empowered.